 The rich or people with money could do this with ease.
 But what about the poor?

-This is why the Bible talks about one of the primary reason Jesus came was to bring good news to the poor because under the law it was very difficult for the poor to bring in trespass offering.
+This is why the Bible talks about one of the primary reason Jesus came was to bring good news to the poor because under the law it was very difficult for the poor to bring in trespass offerings.

 he Spirit of the LORD is upon Me, Because He has anointed Me To preach the gospel to the poor; He has sent Me to heal the brokenhearted, To proclaim liberty to the captives And recovery of sight to the blind, To set at liberty those who are oppressed;